lemrey/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 =================

 This function is called by the Modem library when the application has issued :c:func:`nrf_modem_init`.
-It is responsible for preparing IRQ for low priority Modem library scheduling and trace scheduling.
+It is responsible for preparing an IRQ for low priority Modem library scheduling and, if enabled, preparing a thread for trace handling.

 .. note::
    When working with an application based on Zephyr, set the IRQs to a low priority (6 or 7) and enable them before exiting the function.

 The function must also initialize the timers and threads (if there is a context that needs a timeout).
-If Nordic Proprietary trace is enabled, the library generates trace data and forwards it to a medium that can be initialized or configured by using the :c:func:`nrf_modem_os_init` function.
-The forwarded trace data is handled in the :c:func:`nrf_modem_os_trace_put` function.
-See :ref:`trace_output_function` for more information.

 *Required actions*:

 * Initialize timers/threads.
 * Configure low priority Modem library scheduling IRQ (SoftIRQ).
-* Configure low priority trace scheduling IRQ (SoftIRQ).
-* Configure medium for trace (for example, UART or SPI).
+* Configure trace medium (for example, UART, RTT or SPI).

 nrf_modem_os_timedwait
 ======================